bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 An example `node_id` is `9b989cd5ac65fec52652a457aed6f5fd200edc22`.

-An example hostname is `charlie5.cloudservers.company.com`.
-You can also use a public IP addres, like `46.145.17.32`, instead of a hostname, but make sure that IP address won't change.

-Share the `node_id`, `pub_key.value` and hostname of your Node with all other Members.
+**Share your `hostname`, `pub_key.value` and `node_id` with all other Members.**

-**Important note on security: each Member should take extra steps to verify the public keys they receive from the other Members have not been tampered with, e.g. a key signing party would be one way.**

-## Coordinator: Initialize the Network
+## Coordinator: Create & Share the genesis.json File

-At this point the Coordinator should have received the data from all the Members, and should combine them in the `.tendermint/config/genesis.json` file:
+At this point the Coordinator should have received the data from all the Members, and should combine them in the file `$HOME/.tendermint/config/genesis.json`:

 ```json
 {